Bones Reveal The Brontosaurus Had An Older, Massive Cousin In South Africa

 McPhee says this is a transitional dinosaur.

-As they were excavating the bones, they noticed the dinosaur's front legs were strikingly different from those of its later relatives.
+As the researchers were excavating the bones, they noticed the dinosaur's front legs were strikingly different from those of its later relatives.

 In fact, its front legs legs look more like those of older, smaller dinosaurs, which used those limbs to grab things.
 Those animals "had a grasping hand and they even sort of had like a rudimentary opposable thumb," McPhee says.

-And its back legs are like huge columns, similar to an elephant's or a brontosaurus'.
+And its back legs are like huge columns, similar to those of an elephant or a brontosaurus.

-The scientists think this dinosaur could have reared up on two legs to, say, nibble on high branches but that it mostly walked on all four legs.
+The scientists think that this dinosaur could have reared up on two legs to, say, nibble on high branches but that it mostly walked on all four legs.
 That adaptation kept the huge dinosaur more stable — and is what may have helped its later relatives to grow even larger.

 And it still had those grabby forelimbs.